k-buffum/interview-questions/readme.md

 ## General Questions

 * What did you learn yesterday/this week?
+  - Yesterday I learned how to create custom filters and directives for Angular
+  - This week I learned how to make a MEAN stack application

 * What excites or interests you about coding?
+  - Looking at and using my finished products are what excites me about coding.
+  - One of the reasons I am interested in coding is because I can create products that people can use to learn and potentially help advance health technologies

 * What is a recent technical challenge you experienced and how did you solve it?
+  - A recent technical challenge I faced was creating a MEAN stack application for a day long hackathon.
+  - I was working in a group with 3 other people and we tackeled this problem by first creating the models and controllers, then we data scraped a website, set up login/ signup functionality, created the front end, and finally set up a page to display the scraped data.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+  - If I am creating a web app or site that requires a user to login I make sure to include restricted access to certain pages/ information and bcrypt to protect user passwords.
+  - I also try to make my apps as easy to use as possible, if I feel a user will question someting I try to alter my front end code so that the functionality in question is self explanitory.
+  - I try to keep my app as maintainable as possible by naming functions, id's, etc. by their use and what they do.
+  - When taking SEO into consideration I try to name my routes as relevent to what the app is used for as possible.

 * Talk about your preferred development environment.
+  - I prefer to work in a quite, relaxed environment, that promotes learning and doesn't make you feel awkward for asking questions.

 * Which version control systems are you familiar with?
+  - Git

 * Can you describe your workflow when you create a web page?
+  - When creating a web page I begin by creating ERB's, wireframes, and user stories.
+  - Once those are complete, I create the database, followed by basic functionality, ending with styling.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
+  - I'm not sure why I would have 5 different stye sheets.
+It seems a bit excessive when you can put all of the information on one page dividing it into sections based on the page you are styling.
+  - But, if I did encounter this problem I would just include the link tags on the layout.html page or the pages using those stylings.

 * Can you describe the difference between progressive enhancement and graceful degradation?
+  - Progressive enhancement: a web design strategy that emphasizes accessibility, sematic HTML markup, and external stylesheet and scrypting technologies
+  - Graceful degradation: the ability of a computer, machine, electronic system, or network to maintain limited functionality even when a large portion of it has been destroyed or rendered inoperative.
+(NOT when Github went down)

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
+  - In my HTML document I would create a div to display the slide show.
+  - Using JS I would create an array with the different slide information, then create a function using a for loop to iterate over the array, and finally using setInterval() to set the length of time between slides.
+  - CSS would be used to size and add style to the slide show so that it isn't displayed ugly and awkward against the left side of the page.

 * If you could master one technology this year, what would it be?
+  - Ruby on Rails

 * Explain the importance of standards and standards bodies.
+  - Standards were initiated due to the lack of structure when the web was first built.
+Standards enable a site to be viewed on different browsers no matter how old they are.
+Without these, big companies could take over the web market and enable their content to only be viewed on their products, potentially monopolizing the web. (http://www.sitepoint.com/importance-web-standards/)

 ## HTML Questions

 * What does a `doctype` do?
+  - It tells the browser what version of the markup language the page is written in

 * What's the difference between HTML and XHTML?
+  -

 * What are `data-` attributes good for?
+  -

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
+  -

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
+  -

 ## CSS Questions